urbanjost/fpm-gdb/README.md

 For some compilers "b 1"(e.g. Intel) might be required instead of "b main"(e.g gfortran).

+Many other commands exist.
 Assuming you are at your next breakpoint, you can ask where you are, list local variables and print the value of some variable, like "i"
 ```text
 where
 info locals
 print i
 ```
+# USING THE MOUSE TO SET BREAK POINTS
 If you click mouse 3 in the code file you should get an option menu for setting and clearing breakpoints.